plumier/plumier/docs/docusaurus/docs/Quick-Start.md

 If you see above routes, there are two resources currently hosted that is `/auth` and `/users`.
 Auth resource used to handle authentication its put on the `api/auth/auth-controller.ts` file.
 Its handled by a common controller, on the left of the route analysis report you can see the action handles the route `AuthController.login(email, password)`.

-The User resource is quite different, you can see the source code in `api/users/user-entity.ts` it uses first class entity with `@route.controller()` decorator which means its handled by a generic controller.
+The User resource is quite different, you can see the source code in `api/users/user-entity.ts` it uses first class entity with `@genericController()` decorator which means its handled by a generic controller.
 You can see also on the left of the route analysis report the action handled the routes uses `TypeORMControllerGeneric`.

 ## Setup MySQL Connection